Star Trek: The Next Generation – A Final Unity

 Star Trek: The Next Generation – A Final Unity is an adventure game by Spectrum HoloByte, based on the Star Trek universe.
-It was released in 1995 for DOS and later ported to the Macintosh.
-It puts the player in control of Captain Picard and his crew of the Enterprise D and features traditional point-and-click adventure gameplay as well as free-form space exploration, diplomatic encounters and tactical ship-to-ship combat.
+It was released in 1995 for MS-DOS and ported to Classic Mac OS.
+The player controls Captain Picard and his crew of the Enterprise D and features traditional point-and-click adventure gameplay as well as freeform space exploration, diplomatic encounters, and tactical ship-to-ship combat.

 The cast of Star Trek: The Next Generation reprise their roles, providing the voices of their respective characters.

 Plot

 While on routine patrol of the Romulan neutral zone, the Enterprise intercepts a distress signal from the crew of a Garidian scout ship, seeking asylum in Federation space.
 After a brief confrontation with the commander of a Garidian Warbird (similar in design to a Romulan D'deridex Warbird except with a red starburst design on the nose), the crew of the scout ship is beamed aboard the Enterprise.
 One of the refugees mentions to Captain Picard that they are in search of the Lawgiver's legendary "Fifth Scroll", which could aid in preventing war on Garid.
 Picard agrees to assist them, and the crew of the Enterprise sets out in search of clues to the location of the scroll.

 After searching various star systems and completing several away missions, the crew of the Enterprise finds the scroll on a planet littered with ruins belonging to the Chodak Empire — a vast alien civilization that disappeared practically overnight almost 900,000 years prior at the very peak of its power.
 As the refugees return to Garid with their scroll, the Romulans suddenly invade the Federation, though they seem to be avoiding combat while racing towards a nearby Federation-controlled nebula.
 Further investigation into their motives reveals that the Romulans hope to find an enormous and extremely-powerful Chodak machine known as the Unity Device, which had disappeared at the same time as the Chodak civilization itself.
-The situation escalates even further when a third, previously-unknown alien race invades the Federation as well, sparking a three-way race to find the exact location where the device would reappear.
+The situation escalates even further when a third, previously unknown alien race invades the Federation as well, sparking a three-way race to find the exact location where the device would reappear.
 (The Klingons, the Ferengi, and the Borg also make appearances in the game, although the latter only have an appearance as a Borg Cube in a later scene.)

 The storyline takes place around stardate 47111.1, according to the opening sequence of the game.
 This would place the events of the game between the first two episodes of the seventh season of the series, "Descent" and "Liaisons".
 The non-canonical Chodak race first appear in Star Trek The Next Generation Future's Past and reappear in the Star Trek video games Star Trek Generations and Birth of the Federation.